chRyNaN/graphql-introspection/README.md

 ```

 ### Convenient GraphQL Introspection Query
-This can be used to query a GraphQL API and obtain the result whose `data` field can be used as an `IntrospectionSchema` object.
+This can be used to query a GraphQL API and obtain the result whose `data` field can be used as an `IntrospectionSchemaData` object.
 ```kotlin
 val query = IntrospectionQuery.getIntrospectionQueryString()
 ```

-### Processoring Schema Types
+### Processing Schema Types
 **Note:** This requires the `graphql-introspection-processor` dependency.
 ```kotlin
 class MyTypeProcessor : IntrospectionSchemaTypeProcessor<Unit> {